Tim3Game/altlife-site/helpPages/activities.md

 General Store fruit stands offer a completely different set of items than the general store itself.
 Make sure you interact with them.

 ![](https://i.imgur.com/QlEpFYy.jpg)

+## Raine Water Dispensers
+If you have an empty jug you can fill the jug by visiting a Raine Water Dispenser to fill them with water.
+Which is useful for cooking.